webscreens/screen-enumeration/EXPLAINER.md

 ## Use cases

-* **Slide show presentation with a laptop screen and a projector**
+Examples of applications using multiple windows spread over multiple screens:
-  * Present slides on the projector, open speaker notes/controls on the laptop
+* Present slides on a projector, open speaker notes on the laptop's screen
-* **Finance applications with multiple windows spread over multiple displays**
-  * Launch a dashboard that opens a set of windows across multiple displays
+* Launch and manage a dashboard of financial windows across multiple monitors
-  * User interacts with dashboard controls to move windows between displays
-* **Windows spanning multiple displays with different hardware properties**
-  * Optimize content for the display hardware where it is rendered
+* Open windows to view medical images (eg. x-rays) on the appropriate screens
+* Creativity apps showing pallete/preview windows on multiple screens
+* Optimize content when a window spans multiple screens with varying properties

 ## Goals